 DipHE, BA (Hons), GDip and MA in Theology, Ministry and Mission

-This programme is for newly ordained deacons and priests in the Church of England during their curacy, and is offered in partnership with a number of Anglican dioceses in the South East.
+This programme is for newly ordained deacons and priests from Chichester diocese in the Church of England during their curacy.
 The programme allows curates to gain a further qualification in Theology, Mission, and Ministry, accredited by the University of Durham as part of the Church of England’s Common Awards.
 Those who gained a DipHE qualification during their pre-ordination training (‘Phase 1’) can continue to complete the full BA (Hons) during their curacy (‘Phase 2’).
 Similarly, students who gained a BA (or GDip), can proceed to the Postgraduate Diploma (PGDip) – and some may be able to complete the full MA in the fourth year of their curacy.
 These options are available to students who trained at a different theological college prior to ordination, as well as those who studied at St Augustine’s from the start.

 The programme involves you in theological learning that: